 Intelligence is often the primary factor in making sound investments, negotiating a good deal, defeating a competitor or heading off a cyberattack.
 The lack of actionable threat intelligence leaves companies adrift, making poor decisions and often not realizing it until they are hit with ransomware, burdened with massive regulatory fines or pushed out of the market space by a competitor.
 Cyber threat intelligence is good business intelligence; it provides meaningful insight about the unknown, industry and organizational metrics, and arms the business with actionable intelligence and a competitive advantage.

-Withum’s Cyber and Information Security Team will soon be offering two unique threat intelligence reports.
-Each cyber threat intelligence report contains a custom-tailored analysis of the threats and risk factors facing an organization: Advanced Threat Targeting and Mergers and Acquisition Cyber Risk Analysis.
+Withum’s Cyber and Information Security Team offers two unique threat intelligence reports.
+Each cyber threat intelligence report contains a custom-tailored analysis of the threats and risk factors facing an organization, industry-based information and metrics for comparison and consideration: Advanced Threat Targeting and Mergers and Acquisition Cyber Risk Analysis.